 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or the Foundation's interpretation of UPMIFA requires the Foundation to retain as a fund of perpetual duration.
-At December 31, 2019, deficiencies of this nature exist in two donor-restricted endowment funds, which together have an original gift value of \$42,193, a current fair value of \$18,483, and deficiencies of \$23,710.
+At December 31, 2020, deficiencies of this nature did not exist in donor-restricted endowment funds.
+At December 31, 2019, deficiencies of this nature exist in one donor-restricted endowment fund, which has an original gift value of \$1,500, a December 31, 2019 fair value of \$1,485, and deficiencies of \$15.
 These deficiencies resulted in 2019 from unfavorable market fluctuations.